osg-htc/docs/docs/release/updating-to-osg-24.md

 Updating the OSG Repositories
 -----------------------------

-!!! note
-    Because configuration updates will be necessary, be sure to turn off any OSG services before updating them.
-Consult the sections below that match your situation.

 1. Clean the yum cache:

         :::console
         root@host # yum clean all --enablerepo=*

-1. Disable to upcoming repository:

-        :::console
-        yum-config-manager --disable osg-upcoming

 1. Remove the old series Yum repositories: